Discrete Quantum Gaussians and Central Limit Theorem: A framework for convolution of quantum states

 Let $\{ \rho_i\}_{i=1}^{d^r}$ be the $d^{r}$ MSPSs associated with the abelian Weyl group $S_1$, and let the ensemble be $\set{p_i=\frac{1}{d^r}, \rho_i}^{d^r}_{i=1}$, then we have

 Thus, $H(\sum_ip_i\rho_i\boxtimes\sigma)=H(I_n/d^n\boxtimes\sigma)=\log d^n$, and $\sum_ip_iH(\rho_i\boxtimes\sigma)=\log d^{n-r}$.
-Therefore, $\chi(\mathcal{E}_{\sigma})\geq \log d^n-\log d^{n-r}=\log d^n-H(\CMM(\rho))$. \end{proof}
+Therefore, $\chi_H(\mathcal{E}_{\sigma})\geq \log d^n-\log d^{n-r}=\log d^n-H(\CMM(\sigma))$. \end{proof}

 \begin{thm}[\bf Holevo capacity bound: pure state case] Let $G$ be positive and invertible, and $\sigma$ be a pure state.
-The Holevo capacity of the quantum channels $\mathcal{E}_{\sigma}$ has the maximal Holevo capacity $n\log d$ iff $\sigma$ is a stabilizer state.
+The quantum channel $\mathcal{E}_{\sigma}$ has the maximal Holevo capacity $n\log d$ iff $\sigma$ is a stabilizer state.

 \end{thm} \begin{proof}